- our blog

 You can loan up to the total maximum borrowing amount, regardless of the number of licensed money lenders you borrow from.
 However, this is not recommended as it can be stressful to manage multiple loans.

-You can opt for a Debt Consolidation Plan from a money lender which helps you save money by reducing the amount of interests you have to pay.
+You can opt for a Debt Consolidation Loan from a money lender which helps you save money by reducing the amount of interests you have to pay.

 5. Take note of your credit score

-Although licensed money lenders will generally allow you to take a loan even if you have a bad credit score, as borrowing from some private money lenders often involves no credit check, some may still check your credit score with Credit Bureau Singapore (CBS), which will reflect your outstanding loan(s) with banks and other financial institutions, not including licensed money lenders.
+Although licensed money lenders will generally allow you to take a loan even if you have a bad credit score, as borrowing from some private money lenders in Singapore often involves minimal credit check, some may still check your credit records with Credit Bureau Singapore (CBS).
+This will reflect your outstanding loan(s) with banks and other financial institutions, not including licensed money lenders.

-If you have a bad credit score and are in a lot of debt, we highly recommend you to seek help with relevant organisations before taking another loan and adding to your debt.
-If you are unable to pay your debt to the bank, here’s what you can do.
+If you have a bad credit score and are in a lot of debt, we highly recommend you seek help from relevant organisations before taking another loan and adding to your debt.

 6. Beware of illegal money lenders in Singapore

-Licensed money lenders have strict protocol to adhere to and are not allowed to finalise the loan without meeting you face to face and signing a loan contract.
-If they are not in MinLaw’s list of licensed money lenders in Singapore and don’t want to meet you physically, they are likely illegal money lenders or scammers.
+Licensed money lenders have a strict protocol to adhere to and are not allowed to finalise the loan without meeting you face-to-face and signing a loan contract.
+If they are not on MinLaw’s list of licensed money lenders in Singapore and don’t want to meet you physically, they are likely illegal money lenders or scammers.

 Also, licensed money lenders are usually not 24-hour money lenders.
 If you find a 24-hour money lender in Singapore, they are usually illegal.
-However, Singapore has many online money lenders, meaning you can apply for your loan anytime on online licensed money lender loan portals anytime, such as on LoanHere.
+However, there are many licensed online money lenders in Singapore, meaning you can apply for your loan anytime on online licensed money lenders’ loan portals, such as on LoanHere.

-Searching for the best online money lenders?
+Searching for an online money lender in Singapore?
 Apply for your loan online with us now.

-When you are at the licensed money lender’s office, be sure to look for and check their money lender license certificate.
-Every licensed money lender will need to display their license certificate in a conspicuous place.
+When you are at the licensed money lender’s office, be sure to look for and check their money lender licence certificate.
+Every licensed money lender will need to show their licence certificate in a conspicuous place.

 7. Consider financial assistance schemes by government agencies